heungwook/heungwook.github.io/pages/webdev/web_websocket_01.md

 ### IIS and Backend Services

-Initially, I configured the SSL WebSocket service through IIS because IIS handles the SSL certificate and connections from browsers.
+Initially, I configured the SSL WebSocket service through IIS because IIS handles the SSL certificate and connections from browsers, so there was nothing to do on the application side.
 However, it did not work as I tested in the development environment using Kestrel.
 With IIS, the backend TCP socket server was very unstable, and I couldn't determine the cause.
 I suspect that the threading of the IIS worker process might have affected it.

 ### Kestrel with SSL Certificate